Pros and Cons of Living in Valencia

 What do expats in Valencia appreciate most about the local culture?

 "Expats in Valencia appreciate the city's vibrant culture, which is full of festivals, music, art, and cuisine.
 They also enjoy the city's relaxed atmosphere, with its laid-back lifestyle and friendly locals.
 Valencia is known for its beautiful architecture, with its stunning cathedrals, palaces, and plazas.
 The city also has a great selection of restaurants, bars, and cafes, offering a variety of local and international cuisine.
-Finally, expats appreciate the city's excellent climate, with its mild winters and hot summers," said one expat in Valencia.
+Finally, expats appreciate the city's excellent climate, with its mild winters and hot summers," explained one expat.

 What do expats find most challenging?